dustinpfister/canvas-examples/README.md

 # canvas-examples

-This is all the source code for my collection of [posts on canvas examples](https://dustinpfister.github.io/2020/03/23/canvas-example/) on my website here at github pages.
-For each canvas example in the forPost folder there should be a corresponding blog post in which I write about a given canvas example in detail.
+This is all the source code for my collection of posts on [canvas examples on my website here at github pages](](https://dustinpfister.github.io/2020/03/23/canvas-example/)).
+For each canvas example in the for post folder there should be a corresponding blog post in which I write about the given canvas example in greater detail.

+Each folder is its own independent project folder, so all of the source code needed should be located in each folder.
+For better or worse I have decided to just go forward with that set in mind for this collection of examples at least.
+The idea here then is that each folder is an indepedanty vanilla javaScript project on its own.
+I might use thwe same code accorss other examples, but even then in the form of a copy that might end up getting hacked over a little.

+## starting an example

-Each folder is its own independent project folder, and most if not all should work by way of the file protocol in a web browser.
-In other words you can just open the main index.html of a folder, no need to serve them locally.
+Most if not all examples should work by way of the file protocol in a web browser, in other words you can just open the main index.html of a folder in the browser wothout the need to serve the example locally.

 ## The forPost, and prototype Folders